Migrating from Heroku CI to Jenkins on AWS – Part Two

 Accessing Jenkins Master from the Public Web

-Now that the Jenkins master is running behind an internal load balancer, we need to make it so that we can access it, preferable over the public internet.
-NGINX maintains a Docker image for their HTTP server that works great as a reverse proxy.
-By mounting a configuration file at a known location within the container, we can configure the NGINX container to act as a reverse proxy for the internal load balancer.
 By placing this container behind an internet-facing load balancer, we were able to access it from the public web.
 And again, by using a load balancer, we can access it by a consistent web address even if the NGINX containers are recreated.
-By attaching an SSL certificate generated by the AWS Certificate Manager and configuring a Route 53 alias to the load balancer, we can access the Jenkins master at a consistent, user-friendly web address utilizing SSL.
+We attached an SSL certificate generated by the AWS Certificate Manager and configuring a Route 53 alias to the load balancer.
+Now, we can access the Jenkins master at a consistent, user-friendly web address utilizing SSL.

 Granting Permissions to Jenkins Master